 To summarize the results presented in this paper, it has been shown that TAE avalanches represent an efficient mechanism for fast-ion loss.
-Up to 40% of the fastion population can be expelled from the confined plasma after a single avalanche.
+Up to 40% of the fast-ion population can be expelled from the confined plasma after a single avalanche.
 According to theory and experimental results, a repetitive cycle of avalanches may be established for otherwise stationary plasma conditions.
-Therefore, the cumulative impact of TAE avalanches on the global dynamics of a future reactor, such as ITER, might represent a serious concern.

-A number of interlaced issues and open questions arise from the present work; the most urgent are
+The resulting cumulative effect on the plasma performance can be rather dramatic.
+In order to extrapolate the results obtained on NSTX to other devices, two main aspects must be considered.
+First, TAEs on NSTX have a broad radial structure.
+On devices with higher toroidal field TAEs can be much more localized in space, and the losses may be replaced by a redistribution of fast ions inside the plasma volume.
+Second, the fast-ion distribution function in future fusion reactors will be substantially different from that originating from NB injection on NSTX due to the additional source of alpha particles.33 This may have consequences on the destabilization of TAEs as well as on their dynamics.
+In any case, the impact of TAE avalanches on the dynamics of a future reactor, such as ITER, might represent a serious concern.
+A number of interlaced issues and open questions arise from the present work; the most urgent are the following.

-- 1. Are present-day experimental, theoretical and numerical tools good enough to understand and model the observed behavior of TAE modes? - 2.
-Are we able to predict what the TAE behavior will be in future devices, such as ITER, and how we can mitigate (or, possibly, prevent) its negative impact for the performance of a fusion reactor?
+- (1) Are present-day experimental, theoretical, and numerical tools good enough to understand and model the observed behavior of TAE modes? - (2) Are we able to predict what the TAE behavior will be in future devices, such as ITER, and how can we mitigate (or, possibly, prevent) its negative impact for the performance of a fusion reactor?

-Answers to point no. 1 are increasingly provided by experiments, developing improved tools to investigate fastion dynamics.
+Answers to point (1) are increasingly provided by experiments, developing improved tools to investigate fast-ion dynamics.
 For example, a coverage of the whole plasma region with different fast-ion diagnostics allows one to relate the behavior of confined fast particles with losses and underlying instabilities.
 At the same time, theory and simulations have shown dramatic improvements in the past years toward a global, nonlinear treatment of the plasma dynamics.
-The experimental results presented in this paper provide a challenging benchmark to test the capability of numerical simulations, following guidelines which are becoming widely accepted [31].
+The experimental results presented in this paper provide a challenging benchmark to test the capability of numerical simulations, following guidelines which are becoming widely accepted.
 Among the others, features such as the strong modification of the fast-ion profile following an avalanche, hence of the drive for TAEs, should be reproduced by numerical codes.
-Also, simulations may provide details on the fast-ion evolution on short time-scales to be compared
+Also, simulations may provide details on the fast-ion evolution on short time scales to be compared with experimental data, e.g., from the f-FIDA system and from the sFLIP probe.
+Answering point (2) requires a stronger effort in integrating experiments and theory to reach the required predictive capability.